Four-way to authentication.

 - Static IP Based

-- The MAC address can be bound an user ID to prevent unauthorized access.
+- The MAC address can be bound to a user ID to prevent unauthorized access.

-- Multiple MAC addresses can be set in the single user ID on MAC-based access.
+- Using MAC binding facility Multiple MAC addresses can be set in the single-user ID.

-- control admits or denies wireless association based on the the connecting device’s MAC address.
+- control admits or denies wireless association based on the connecting device’s MAC address.

 - A hotspot is a physical location where people may obtain Internet access, typically using Wi-Fi technology, via a wireless local area network (WLAN) using a router connected to an internet service provider (ISP).